saqibumar/challenge-address-book-api/README.md

 - Gathered the required packages necessary to work around graphQL
 - Set up the node environment with typescript (latest versions)
+- Creating data models and associated resolver

 # Learning Curve

 - The new graphql-upload library doesn't have compatibility to import so I had to go with multer
-- I am not so familiar with graphql so it took me a bit to get a grab of resolvers
+- I am not so familiar with graphql so it took me a bit to get a grab of resolvers and helped me learn the implementation

 # Challenges